HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 1. **Analysis output** - currently for human Smart-seq2 and 10X v2 only

-    For Smart-seq2 and 10X v2 single cell RNA-seq experiments, the data will also be processed by our standard analysis pipelines.
+    For Smart-seq2 and 10X v2 single cell RNA-seq experiments, the data will be processed by our standard processing pipelines.
 The analysis outputs will be available alongside the raw data and will be discoverable in the Data Browser.

     Your data will also be available for use directly in [analysis applications](https://dev.data.humancellatlas.org/analyze/methods/methods/) available through the Data Portal.